-With the Sydney Morning Herald Half Marathon fast approaching, we asked Olympic long distance runner and Saucony Australia spokesperson, Benita Willis, to share her top ten tips for preparing for the race coming up this weekend.
+Well to get some race-day tips from a champ, we asked Olympic long distance runner and Saucony Australia spokesperson, Benita Willis, to share her top advice for preparing for your next race.

 1. Pace yourself